allydunham/aa_subtypes/docs/hclust_pca_no_sig_dynamic_cos_no_permissive.md

 Examples:

 * amiE - Many positions in a cluster, large number of aromatics maybe means tryptophan is too bulky?
-* CBS - Again a group appears in a sort of cluster (223, 308, 301 & 381) along a line, with another three independent: 233 is part of a haem binding pocket,  163 appears alone in a reasonably large pocket (potentially needing the size of the aromatic ring) and 484 fills a pocket near a pair of aromatics (phenylalanine/histidine)
+* CBS - 233 is part of a haem binding pocket
 * CCR5 - A number of positions on the inner faces of the helix bundle (not adjacent to each other however), then two pairs of nearby residues (184/187 & 14/15) plus 10 is sulphated and near to an N-Acetyl-2-Deoxy-2-Amino-Galactose ligand (at least in the cryoEM structure), so potentially has an active role.
-* HA - many positions, somewhat clustered at either in the binding domain lobe.
-502 & 507 seem to be potentially stacking?
+* HA - 502 & 507 seem to be potentially stacking?
-* TP53 - 327 externally facing, other positions clumped in a lobe but not immediately next to one another.
-126 is near two other aromatics, potentially interacting, others appear to be in simple hydrophobic pockets.
+* TP53 - 327 externally facing, 126 is near two other aromatics, potentially interacting
-* UBE2I - 134 & 144 are adjacent, potentially interacting.
+* UBE2I - 134 is adjacent to a Y3 position (144), potentially interacting

 ### Y2